jennifershih/read-bible/README.md

 ## About The Project

-ReadBible is an Angular-based web application that allows users to easily browse and read bible verses, as well as get personalized verse recommendations based on their current mood.
+ReadBible is an Angular-based web application that allows users to easily browse and read bible verses, as well as get personalized verse recommendations based on their current mood via openAI API.

 ### Features